 Musandam Trip From Dubai – Plan a Day Trip From Dubai to Oman

-It took me four visits to Dubai before I finally reserved a full day to see Oman and even just get a little glimpse of the northern part of Oman but it honestly is one of the top day trips from Dubai (that is why I added it on my “50 top things to do in Dubai” list).
+It took me four visits to Dubai before I finally reserved a full day to see Oman.
+Okay, I just got a very little glimpse of the northern part of Oman but it honestly is one of the top day trips from Dubai.
+That is why I added it on my “50 top things to do in Dubai” list.

 In this blog post, you will find out why you should take a Dubai one day tour of Musandam, how to get to Musandam, what to know before you go and what to do in Musandam once you are there.